Zhamdi/KarisTimesheetBundle/README.markdown

 =============

-The KarisTimesheetBundle is ideal for small companies that need to have detailed information on who spends time and what they are doing in the projects and as a basis for billing customers.
+The KarisTimesheetBundle is ideal for small companies that need to have detailed information on who spends time and what they are doing in the projects.

 Documentation
 -------------